CILEx Law School takes these policies seriously. If you have any questions or concerns, please get in touch.

 From time to time, on a limited basis, CLS may contact organisations for the purposes of providing information on CLS’s products and services.
 Should the organisation or individual representative contacted indicate that they do not wish to receive further communications, their contact details will be deleted save for the purposes of maintaining a suppression list.

-Should you feel that your complaint has not been handled satisfactorily by CLS or have additional concerns about our organisational practices, you can also contact the Information Commissioner’s Office.
+Should you feel that your complaint has not been handled satisfactorily or have additional concerns about our organisational practices, you can also contact the Information Commissioner’s Office.
 Please visit their website for more information.

 CILEx Law School aims to provide all of its students with the support and guidance they need to achieve success.
 The Student Code of Conduct sets out the standard of conduct we expect of you as a student of CILEx Law School and that we believe is consistent with helping you to undertake your studies in a supportive and non-threatening environment.